haleylanebrown/bamazon-app/README.md

 ### Supervisor View

 1. From your Terminal, run the Node application called `bamazonSupervisor.js`.
-Running this application will:

-* List a set of menu options:
+Running this application will list a set of menu options:

 * View Product Sales by Department